1. Programs

 So, the biggest challenge in the fight against iron deficiency anemia isn’t finding treatments that work – it’s getting those treatments to the children who need them.

-Our school-based delivery model supports governments to provide weekly supplementation to combat iron deficiency anemia for just $0.50 per child per year on average.
+Our school-based delivery model supports governments to provide weekly supplementation to combat iron deficiency anemia in a cost-effective way.

-- disability adjusted life years (DALYs) we aim to avert between 2023 and 2027
+disability adjusted life years (DALYs) we aim to avert in India between 2023 and 2027

 How it works: Reaching millions of children in schools

 Equal Vitamin Access is built on our highly effective technical assistance model pioneered by Deworm the World.
 We partner with governments to deliver treatments at schools – reaching millions of children.
-In India, we also support state governments to provide vitamins to children under five years old in households and community centers.
+In India, we also support state governments to provide iron and folic acid supplementation to children under five in households and community centers.

 Why our model works: